jorgeasaurus/WingetIntunePublisher/README.md

 **Total: 74 curated applications across 9 categories**

-## What the Script Does
+## 🔄 What the Script Does

+The module automates the entire deployment workflow:

-1. Ensures required modules are installed.
+1. **Prerequisites**: Ensures required PowerShell modules are installed
-2. Connects to Microsoft Graph (interactive or app-based).
+2. **Authentication**: Connects to Microsoft Graph (interactive or app-based)
-3. Generates install/uninstall/detection scripts per app and packages them into `.intunewin`.
+3. **Package Creation**: Generates install/uninstall/detection scripts per app
+4. **Packaging**: Creates `.intunewin` packages using IntuneWin32App wrapper
+5. **Icon Search**: Attempts to find application icons (optional)
-4. Searches for an icon (optional) and uploads the Win32 app to Intune with default return codes.
+6. **Upload**: Uploads Win32 app to Intune with metadata and default return codes
-5. Creates/reuses install and uninstall AAD groups and assigns the app; optionally creates a Proactive Remediation if licensed.
+7. **Group Management**: Creates or reuses Azure AD groups for install/uninstall targeting
+8. **Assignment**: Assigns the app to specified groups with chosen intent
+9. **Proactive Remediation**: Creates auto-update remediations (if licensed and requested)
+10. **Result Tracking**: Returns deployment status for each app

 All resources created by this module are automatically tagged with a standardized description identifier for easy management and cleanup.

-## Managing Deployed Apps
+## 🗑️ Managing Deployed Apps

 ### Removing Apps